-I think half of the male student body that year had crushes on Lucy.
+I think half the male student body that year had crushes on Lucy.
 They hung out in our office in droves, vying for her attention.
 One morning, one of them actually seemed to be more interested in me.
 Flattered, I batted my eyes and said, “What can I do for you young man?”
 He sighed dreamily and said, “I can see Lucy’s reflection in your glasses.”

 My end of a typical phone call in our office went like this:

 “Guidance Office, may I help you?…No, This is Denise.
 What can I do for you?…No, Lucy stepped out for a moment.
-No I do not know when she will be back.
+No, I do not know when she will be back.
 What?
 How in the !@#&%! should I know where Lucy is?
 Probably rescuing a kitten from a tree out front!”
 Slam!

-Then One week I actually got a call at work that was for me, and not Lucy.
+Then one week I actually got a call at work that was for me and not Lucy.